The Spectrum of Supersymmetric Yang-Mills Theory

-The physics of elementary particles has shown that the known matter is composed of a small number of building blocks.
+"What are the elementary constituents of matter?
+What are the forces governing their motion?"These questions, which have already bothered ancient thinkers, are nowadays subject of the physics of elementary particles.
+We have learned that the known matter is composed of a small number of building blocks.
 Among them there are the so-called quarks and leptons.
-The „Standard Model“ of particle physics successfully describes these particles and the forces, which act between them, and is in best agreement with the experimental results.
+A successful theoretical description of the basic forces between the elementary particles has been achieved, which is called the „Standard Model“ of particle physics.
+It is in best agreement with the experimental results.

 Nevertheless, there are reasons for believing that there are physical phenomena beyond the Standard Model.
 These reasons are based on observations (e. g. neutrino oscillations, evidence for dark matter) and on unsatisfactory theoretical properties of the Standard Model, among other things a large number of free parameters.
 Many of the attempts to extend the Standard Model are based on the concept of supersymmetry.
 Supersymmetry generalises the conventional concept of symmetry in physics in a quantum theoretical manner.
 It relates bosonic to fermionic particles and has the potential to fix some of the problematic aspects of the Standard Model.